-Before any such float environment, use the \setCounter command as above to fix the numbering of the caption.
+Before any such float environment, use the \setcounter command as above to fix the numbering of the caption (the value of the counter being the number given to the preceding figure or table).
 Subsequent captions will then be automatically renumbered accordingly.
 The \epsfbox command requires epsfig.sty, which is called by the interact class file and is also included in the Interact LATEX bundle for convenience.